rivieragug/website/README.md

 	ruby <(curl -fsSk https://raw.github.com/mxcl/homebrew/go)

-FreeBDS
+FreeBSD
 -------
 Sorry Pascal but I think you are the only one.
 So help yourself.
+It's not mainstream indeed.

 GitHub
 ======